JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

-<b>Creating Admin user:</b>
+<b>Creating Admin user/account:</b>

-- Select the region (it should be the same as the resource group)
+- Select _ADMINS, right-click choose New and User
-- Select Windows 10 under Image
+- Name the user Jane Doe, User logon name: jane_admin, click Next
-- Choose Standard size
+- Choose a paswword, for this exercise Uncheck User must change password at next logon, Check Password never expires, Click Next.
-- Create username and password; and confirm password
+- Last steps to make jane_admin an admin: Right-click on jane doe, from the Member Of tab - Click Add, tyep Domain Admins and click OK twic, then Click Apply and then OK.
 - Click Create once validation is passed VM will be created.</b>
 <p>
 <p>